Killer appeals sentence for machete murder of Auckland church bell-ringer

 • Killer's appeal dismissed: Silapea Momoisea's sentence to remain unchanged

-During Vea'ssentencing, Justice Simon Moore said Liuasi's family were struggling to come to terms with the enormity of what happened.
+During Vea's sentencing, Justice Simon Moore said Liuasi's family were struggling to come to terms with the enormity of what happened.

 "They have seen their family structure collapse," he said.